klauberfreitas/Prototype-RPG/README.md

 * The user is redirect to Login page.
 * After fake login, the user is redirect to HomeScreen.

+## Illustrations

+   - You can click here to see more of my [illustrations](https://artstation.com/klauber)

 ## To-do list:

    - Add Auth using [AWS Amplify Auth](https://github.com/klauberfreitas/Modelo-Amplify.git/)